-Interest income and interest expense are recognised on a timeproportionate basis using the effective interest method as prescribed by HKFRS.
+Interest income and interest expense are recognised on a timeproportionate basis using the effective interest method.
 The calculation includes significant fees and transaction costs that are integral to the effective interest rate, as well as premiums or discounts.

 (ii) Fee and commission income